zalf-rpm/monica-documentation/Home.md

 MONICA can be used in two broad ways, as a standalone commandline application and with scripts which will send jobs to a cloud of MONICA worker processes.

+How to "install" MONICA with the current zip version can be found [here](wiki/Installing-accessing-zip-version-of-MONICA-under-Windows).
 How to use MONICA as a standalone commandline application is described [here](wiki/How-to-run-standalone-CMD-MONICA).

 To find a description of how to use MONICA on high performance computers or with multiple machines look [here](wiki/How-to-run-HPC-MONICA).
 Basic information of how MONICA works is assumed in the HPC use case description.